Le Tigre (album): Deceptacon

 Opening track "Deceptacon" references Barry Mann's 1961 single "Who Put the Bomp (in the Bomp, Bomp, Bomp)" by asking "Who took the Bomp from the Bompalompalomp?".
 It denounces a decline in meaningful lyrics in rock music.
 Hanna expressed frustration that riot grrrl had been transformed into icons like the Spice Girls.
 The song was popularized by online videos of its "aerobicon" choreography.
-"Deceptacon" was featured in the 2006 Norwegian film Reprise, the 2003 skateboarding film Yeah Right!, the 2015 documentary film Hurricane of Fun: The Making of Wet Hot, the 2014 animated film The Book of Life, a Pandora Radio advertisement featuring British virtual band Gorillaz, the fourth episode of the Netflix series Special and the trailer for the 2019 film Between Two Ferns: The Movie.
+"Deceptacon" was featured in the 2006 Norwegian film Reprise, the 2003 skateboarding film Yeah Right!, the 2015 documentary film Hurricane of Fun: The Making of Wet Hot, the 2014 animated film The Book of Life, a Pandora Radio advertisement featuring British virtual band Gorillaz, the fourth episode of the Netflix series Special, the trailer for the 2019 film Between Two Ferns: The Movie, The 2022 film Do Revenge, and the 2023 television special Invincible: Atom Eve.
 The song sparked a collaboration between Le Tigre and Christina Aguilera.

 Hot Topic

 "Hot Topic" was released as the album's only single.
 It is a list song of people whose work inspired the band.
 Most are female, and many are also LGBT.
 The song encourages them to continue on behalf of progressive women.
 It combines the sounds of doo-wop, Japanese indie pop, and new wave.
 Hanna described "Hot Topic" as analogous to a college syllabus in its ability to pass on awareness of works to others.
 The song was used in a Kohl's commercial in 2016.